top of page

 Smartphone nature photographer selfie

-I have been immersed in nature photography all my life – as a field zoologist documenting Grevy’s zebra and Serengeti cheetahs, a researcher at the BBC Natural History Unit, the deputy editor of BBC Wildlife magazine and a writer for ten Wildlife Photographer of the Year Portfolios.
+I've been immersed in nature photography all my life – as a field zoologist documenting Grevy’s zebra and Serengeti cheetahs, a researcher at the BBC Natural History Unit, the deputy editor of BBC Wildlife magazine and a writer for more than a decade of Wildlife Photographer of the Year Portfolios.

 My own photography has evolved along the way.
 I make images wherever I go, often in the Cotswolds but sometimes on adventures elsewhere, recently the New Forest, and regularly, the Isles of Scilly.
 The welfare of my subjects and their surroundings always comes first.
-My preference is to keep post-processing to a minimum, making small adjustments only to render pictures truer to what I saw.
+My preference is to keep post-processing to a minimum, making small adjustments if necessary to render pictures true to life.

 I have seen how powerful nature photography can be in telling stories that matter and how images can connect us with the natural world, helping both us and our planet.
 I have also learnt that a strong personal connection with nature can be grown through making your own images.